-Topics include: differentiation and calculus, discrete random variables, integral calculus, logarithmic functions, continuous random variables and the normal distribution, sampling and confidence intervals.
+Topics include: Differentiation and calculus, discrete random variables, integral calculus, logarithmic functions, continuous random variables and the normal distribution, and, sampling and confidence intervals.

 School Assessment (70%)

 Mathematical Methods provides the foundation for further study in mathematics, economics, computer sciences, and the sciences.
 It prepares students for courses and careers that may involve the use of statistics, such as health or social sciences.
 When studied together with Specialist Mathematics, this subject can be a pathway to engineering, physical science, and laser physics.